 - 9 hodin čtení

 Are antisemitism and white supremacy manifestations of a general phenomenon?
-Why didn't racism appear in Europe before the fourteenth century, and why did it flourish as never before in the eighteenth and nineteenth centuries?
-Why did the twentieth century see institutionalized racism in its most extreme forms?
-Why are egalitarian societies particularly susceptible to virulent racism?
-What do apartheid South Africa, Nazi Germany, and the American South under Jim Crow have in common?
-How did the Holocaust advance civil rights in the United States?
-With a rare blend of learning, economy, and cutting insight, George Fredrickson surveys the history of Western racism from its emergence in the late Middle Ages to the present.
-Beginning with the medieval antisemitism that put Jews beyond the pale of humanity, he traces the spread of racist thinking in the wake of European expansionism and the beginnings of the African slave trade.
-And he examines how the Enlightenment and nineteenth-century romantic nationalism created a new intellectual context for debates over slavery and Jewish emancipation.
-Fredrickson then makes the first sustained comparison between the color-coded racism of nineteenth-century America and the antisemitic racism that appeared in Germany around the same time.
-He finds similarity enough to justify the common label but also major differences in the nature and functions of the stereotypes invoked.
-The book concludes with a provocative account of the rise and decline of the twentieth century's overtly racist regimes -- the Jim Crow South, Nazi Germany, and apartheid South Africa -- in the context of world historical developments.
-This illuminating work is the first to treat racism across such a sweep of history and geography.
-It is distinguished not only by its original comparison of modern racism's two most significant varieties -- white supremacy and antisemitism -- but also by its eminent readability
+The book explores why racism did not emerge in Europe until the fourteenth century and why it intensified in the eighteenth and nineteenth centuries, culminating in extreme forms of institutionalized racism in the twentieth century.
+It examines the susceptibility of egalitarian societies to virulent racism and draws parallels between apartheid South Africa, Nazi Germany, and the American South under Jim Crow.
+The author investigates how the Holocaust contributed to advancing civil rights in the United States.
+With a blend of scholarship and insight, the narrative surveys Western racism's history from the late Middle Ages to the present, starting with medieval antisemitism that marginalized Jews.
+It traces the evolution of racist thought alongside European expansionism and the African slave trade, and analyzes how the Enlightenment and nineteenth-century romantic nationalism shaped debates over slavery and Jewish emancipation.
+The author provides a sustained comparison between the color-coded racism of nineteenth-century America and the antisemitic racism in Germany, highlighting both similarities and significant differences in the stereotypes used.
+The book concludes with an analysis of the rise and decline of openly racist regimes in the twentieth century, set against broader historical developments.
+This work uniquely addresses racism across a w

 »Rassismus« ist ein gefühlsbeladener, unscharfer Begriff und gegenwärtig besteht die Neigung, ihn zum Allerweltswort für jede Art von Fremdenfeindlichkeit und Verfolgung aufgrund religiöser oder kultureller Differenz zu machen.
 Der amerikanische Historiker George Fredrickson spricht von einer rassistischen Einstellung oder Ideologie, wenn ethnokulturelle Differenzen für angeboren, unauslöschlich und unveränderbar erklärt werden.
 Er formuliert eine Definition des Rassismus, die die Grenzen zu anderen Erscheinungen wie religiöse Intoleranz oder Xenophobie markiert.
 Darüber hinaus skizziert er die Geschichte des rassistischen Denkens vom Antisemitismus des Mittelalters über die Legitimation der europäischen Expansion und der Sklavenwirtschaft, bis hin zur Rassenhygiene der Nationalsozialisten.
 Auch heutige Versuche, Rassismus durch positive Diskriminierung aufzuheben analysiert er.
 Dieser »neue Rassismus« verweist nicht mehr auf die genetische Ausstattung, sondern auf »kulturelle« Differenzen.
 In seiner fundierten und gut lesbaren Studie zeigt Fredrickson wie an Stelle des biologistischen Rassenbegriffs eine ethnozentrische Ideologie der »unvereinbaren Kulturen« tritt.